arnavandraskar/fitness-tracker/README.md

 ## Front-end View

-This flask based link: http://13.235.245.66:8085/Sunita_Sharma/health_data is made for front-end visuallization of the live sreaming data as well as for the further development purpose.
+This flask based link: http://13.235.245.66:8085/Sunita_Sharma/health_data is made for front-end visuallization of the live sreaming data (json) as well as for the further development purpose.